Read This First

 Prompt 1: Describe the different types of knowledge from a philosophical perspective.

-The section works by contrast: Examples of A Priori Knowledge as a test case, Examples of A Posteriori Knowledge as a test case, and Examples of Explicit Knowledge as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Examples of A Priori Knowledge as a test case, Examples of A Posteriori Knowledge as a test case, and Examples of Explicit Knowledge as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Examples of A Priori Knowledge distinct from Examples of A Posteriori Knowledge.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Examples of A Priori Knowledge distinct from Examples of A Posteriori Knowledge.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Types of Knowing tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.